Skip to the main content.

 www.OAsis-open.COM

 The PCI Security Standards Council offers robust and comprehensive standards and supporting materials to enhance payment card data security.
-These materials include a framework of specifications, tools, measurements and support resources to help organizations ensure the safe handling of cardholder information at every step.
-The keystone is the PCI Data Security Standard (PCI DSS), which provides an actionable framework for developing a robust payment card data security process -- including prevention, detection and appropriate reaction to security incidents.
+At its core is the PCI Data Security Standard (PCI DSS), which provides an actionable framework for developing a robust payment card data security process -- including prevention, detection and appropriate reaction to security incidents.

 The most notable PCKS standard that Cryptomathic works with is PKCS#11 -- used for integration software applications with Hardware Security Modules (HSMs).